splch/qubit-simulator/README.md

 # Qubit Simulator

 Qubit Simulator is a simple and lightweight library that provides a quantum simulator for simulating qubits and quantum gates.
-It supports basic quantum operations and gates such as Hadamard, Pauli-X, Controlled-Not, and generic unitary transformations.
+It supports basic quantum operations and gates such as Hadamard, $\frac{\pi}{8}$, Controlled-Not, and generic unitary transformations.

 ## Installation